 - Women’s Prohibited Clothing: Beachwear, sportswear, and see-through clothing

-There are three ways you can get inside The Barbershop Saloon at The Cosmopolitan:
+There are three ways you can get inside The Barbershop Speakeasy at The Cosmopolitan:

 - Get on the guest list